 Not sure how to implement a subscription model in your business?

 Stay tuned.
-In this series, we’ll outline 9 different models to drive recurring revenue.
+As mentioned above, in this series, we’ll outline 9 different models to drive recurring revenue.
 It will open your eyes to a number of different options that are working for other businesses.

 As you read it, stop yourself from thinking, “That would never work in my industry”.
 Instead, choose to ask the questions, “How could this model apply to my industry?” and “What part of this model could I borrow for my company?”